Bootstrapping the Kubernetes Control Plane

 client-key-data:<CERTIFICATE DATA NOT REPRODUCED HERE>

-Now check the status of the components:
+Now check the status of cluster:

-kubectl get componentstatuses --kubeconfig admin.kubeconfig
+kubectl cluster-info --kubeconfig admin.kubeconfig

 NAME STATUS MESSAGE ERROR